Kumachar/NegBinomHMC/README.md

     at iteration $t$.
 2. Updates a running statistic to adjust $\log \epsilon$.
 3. Smooths the updates to stabilize convergence.
+4. Use the final adapted `epsilon` for the sampling phase.

 The update rules (from Hoffman & Gelman, 2014, used in NUTS) are: